jeremybatesDC/vueGridBaseballCard/README.md

 are there room for clear labels across top?
 Upload/ Take Pic / are pretty useful labels

-might need top "player and logo image" control to be more like 60 or 88 or whatever tall.
-Otherwise it looks too busy in 2-0 laout

 colorpicker UI on ios has clipped borders.

-logo click target man

 replace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/